NCERT Solutions for Class 11 Chemistry Chapter 10 – Free PDF Download

 The valence electrons get excited to a higher energy level when an alkaline earth metal is heated.

 It radiates energy which belongs to the visible region when this excited electron comes back to its energy level which is low.
 The colour is observed here.
 The electrons are strongly bound in the beryllium and magnesium.
 The energy required to excite these electrons is very high.
 When the electron reverts back to its original position, the energy released does not fall in the visible region.
 Hence, no colour is seen in the flame.

-Explain the different reactions that occur in the solvay process.
+Discuss the various reactions that occur in the Solvay process.

 (i) Brine solution is saturated with ammonia.

 This ammoniated brine is filtered for purity removal.

 (ii) When carbondioixide reacts with ammoniated brine, it results in the formation of insoluble sodium hydrogen carbonate.

 (iii) NaHCO3 is obtained by the solution which contains crystals of NaHCO3 is filtered.